tkchafin/mrbait/docs/_build/html/_sources/usage.rst.txt

    -r 4: Continue after Step 4 (bait discovery) \
    For example, -r 4 will tell mrbait to re-do bait filtering and output \

---db   *Database*: Use this with the --resume flag to specify a .sqlite databasefile from which to start the pipeline.
+--db   *Database*: Use this with the --resume flag to specify a .sqlite  \
+   database file from which to start the pipeline.
 -T, --threads   *Threads*: Number of threads to use with processes that run in parallel.This will also be passed to VSEARCH and/or BLAST if those are being called. [default=1]
 -h, --help   *Help*: Exit and display the help menu